fenago/ruby-programming/lab_guides/Lab_9.md

 scripts, and to give you your bearings as you explore some of the other available tools.
 You’ll likely find that these techniques have some very practical uses—if not every single day, then at critical junctures in data-migration and -reorganization projects.
-In the next chapter, we’ll take these ideas further and look at handling structured data files more in depth.
+In the next lab, we’ll take these ideas further and look at handling structured data files more in depth.